.png)

 We believe that food security isn’t just about giving food away—it’s about rebuilding relationships with food, community, and dignity.

 That’s why we’re moving beyond traditional food aid.
 We developed a pop-up market model, run by and for the community.
-Here’s how they’re different:
+Here’s how it's different:

 ✔ Anyone can participate, regardless of income, reducing stigma.